acardosolima/Curriculum-Vitae/Resume-Adriano-Lima.md

 ##### Senior System Analyst
 Jan 2021 - Current  | São Paulo, Brazil
+- Technical leadership of a 6-12 team responsible for development and maintenance of AML (Anti money laudering) systems
+- Vendor relationship and management of big data solution accountable for AML's alerts and analysis
+- Architectural ideation and technical guidance for data science project using AWS services (S3, Athena, Glue, EMR and Quicksight)

 ##### System Analyst
 May 2019 - Dec 2020  | São Paulo, Brazil